Guttz/angular-weather-app/README.md

 - Provide address support when clicking on button

 ### Observations:
-The task required to fetch the ZipCode when the user provided an specific address, and that was implemented exactly like that.
-However, with that the user has to always provide a street to get a ZipCode.
-That said, to make the experience better an second routine to find a approximate Zipcode for generic places like cities and business was implemented as well.
+The described coding task required the developer to fetch the ZipCode when the user provided an specific address, and that works and was implemented exactly like that.
+However, with that the user has to always provide a street/specific address to get a ZipCode.
+That said, to make the experience better a second routine to find an approximate Zipcode for generic places like cities and business was implemented as well.